volpatto/numericlab/README.md

 ## Usage

 If you, by chance, find any usage in any available code, feel free to use.
 But I do not guarantee nothing.
+For further details, check the MIT license attached to this repo.

 To run anything from this repo, a proper [conda](https://conda.io/en/latest/) environment is needed (although you can install and build the dependencies by yourself as well).
 To reproduce the same environment I use, just create an environment from the file `cpp-stack-env.yml`.